thcorre/phnog2025-workshop/README.md

 Need help, not a problem, pop your hand in the air and we will be there to guide you.

 ## Lab Environment
-For this workshop each (group of) participant(s) will receive their own dedicated cloud instance (VM) running a copy of the generic lab topology.
+For this workshop each group of participants will receive their own dedicated directory running a copy of the lab topology.

 If everything went according to plan, you should have received a physical piece of paper which contains:
-- a group ID allocated to your group (or to yourself if you're working alone)
+- a group ID allocated to your group
 - SSH credentials to a public cloud instance dedicated to your group.
 - HTTPS URL's towards this repo and access to a web based IDE in case you don't have one installed on your operating system.